wikimedia/eslint-plugin-no-jquery/docs/no-attr.md

 # no-attr

 Disallows the .attr method and $.attr utility.
-Prefer Element#getAttribute/setAttribute.

 ## Rule details